pflanze/functional-perl/docs/ideas.md

 * Byte code optimizer that automatically turns function calls in tail position into gotos, if some 'TCO' pragma is in effect

+* Provide a 'recursive let' form that includes weakening or application of the fix point combinator